cyberrsam/cybersecurity-audit-labs/botium-toys-internal-audit/audit-report.md

 ### Business Continuity
 - No disaster recovery plan.
 - No data backups.
-- Legacy systems are monitored but not on a scheduled basis.
+- Legacy systems are monitored, but not on a scheduled basis.

 Risk Level: Critical

 ### Compliance & Privacy
-- 72-hour EU breach notification process exists.
+- A 72-hour EU breach notification process exists.
 - Privacy policies documented and enforced.

 Risk Level: Moderate (Good foundation but incomplete controls)